Srinivasa-Pradeep/Time-Complexity-Guide/README.md

   * **Average Case ($\\Theta$):** The expected performance over a random distribution of inputs.
 For Insertion Sort, this is also $O(n^2)$.
 In interviews, unless specified otherwise, you should analyze the worst-case complexity.

   * **Amortized Analysis:** This technique is used when a sequence of operations contains occasional, very expensive operations whose costs can be "spread out" or "amortized" over the entire sequence.
-It provides a more realistic performance measure for data structures where costly re-organization events are preceded by many cheap operations.[79, 80]
+It provides a more realistic performance measure for data structures where costly re-organization events are preceded by many cheap operations.

       * **Example: Dynamic Array (e.g., Python list, Java ArrayList):** Appending an element is usually an $O(1)$ operation.
 However, when the underlying array is full, a new, larger array must be allocated, and all existing elements must be copied over.
 This resize operation is $O(n)$.
 If we simply double the array size each time it fills, the expensive $O(n)$ copy happens infrequently.
 The cost of this resize can be distributed across the previous cheap $O(1)$ appends.
-The result is that the **amortized time complexity** of appending an element is $O(1)$.[22, 81, 82]
+The result is that the **amortized time complexity** of appending an element is $O(1)$.

 ### 4.2 Special Cases: When `n` Isn't the Whole Story